adamchainz/pip-lock/README.rst

-At YPlan, we call ``check_requirements()`` within our Django ``manage.py`` which checks the requirements every time Django auto reloads or tests are run.
+At YPlan, we call ``check_requirements()`` within our Django ``manage.py`` which checks the requirements every time Django starts or tests are run.
 We recommend checking the environment to ensure it is not run in production.

 API
 ===